WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

 ## The Exec

-1. The Exec shall be comprised of six ‘electable’ positions:
+1. The Exec shall be comprised of eight ‘electable’ positions:

     1. President
     2. Treasurer